MicrosoftDocs/dynamics-365-intelligent-order-management/topics/troubleshoot-errors.md

 | Failed to retrieve a matching provider transformation record. | The provider ID must match an *active provider instance*, not a provider definition.
 The source object and destination object on the transformation must match what is shown in your call to Intelligent Order Management Provider Transformer. |
 | Field "field\_name" was not found on the table. | You're trying to access data that no value is provided for in the record.
 If data is optional, you must use **Record.FieldOrDefault** as a default value. |

-## Reprocessing orchestration errors
+## Reprocess orchestration errors

 If a sales order fails in orchestration step, it can be reprocessed from the failed step using the "Reprocess" button from the top ribbon.

 ![iomreprocess.](media/iomreprocess.jpg)

-## Troubleshooting dual write errors
+## Troubleshoot Dual-write errors

-If a sales order or sales order lines fail while being processed through dual write into Finance and operations, following places will show the errors.
+If a sales order or sales order lines fail while being processed through Dual-write into Finance and operations, following places show the errors.

-The out of box provider action that is used to send an order to FinOps will show failed in the **Orchestration step results** .
-The result details will show the error message from dual write for order header failures.
+The out of box provider action that is used to send an order to FinOps shows **Failed** in the **Orchestration step results**.
+The result details show the error message from Dual-write for order header failures.

-If one or more sales order lines fail during dual write processing, the resulting dual write error message will be surfaced in a new field **Sync error** on the sales order line in dataverse and also available in the UI out of the box in IOM.
+If one or more sales order lines fail during Dual-write processing, the resulting Dual-write error message will be surfaced in a new field **Sync error** on the sales order line in Dataverse and also available in the UI out of the box in IOM.

 ![iomdwerror.](media/iomdwerror.jpg)

-### Filter order without lines in Dual write
+### Filter order without lines in Dual-write

-If a sales order does not have any sales order lines, the order will be filtered from synching through dual write to avoid errors in the downstream processing.
+If a sales order doesn't have any sales order lines, the order will be filtered from synching through Dual-write to avoid errors in the downstream processing.
 The error message will be surfaced in orchestration step results in IOM.